What Exactly Is Stephen Ministry?

 Confidentiality is one of the most important principles of Stephen Ministry.
-What a care receiver tells his or her Stephen Minister and even the care receiver’s identity are kept in strictest confidence.
+What a care receiver tells his or her Stephen Minister and even the care receiver’s identity is kept in strictest confidence.

 Who Is Involved?

 Stephen Leaders are the ones who oversee and direct our Stephen Ministers.
-They recruit, select, train, organize, and supervise our Stephen Ministers; identify people in need of care; and match them with a Stephen Minister.
+They will recruit, select, train, organize and supervise our Stephen Ministers, identify people in need of care, and match them with a Stephen Minister.
 We have four Stephen Leaders.
-They are (left to right): Julie Toshach, Brigid Kowalczyk, Ann Fons, and Dcn John Ozog.
+They are (left to right in the photo) Julie Toshach, Henry Dieterich, Ann Fons, and Brigid Kowalczyk.

-Begin by talking to one of our Stephen Leaders and they can tell you more.
-You can contact a Stephen Leader by emailing firstname.lastname@example.org or call Ann Fons at 734-224-8595.
-Applications are being accepted now for a new class beginning in October 2020.
-Application deadline: Thursday, Oct.
-1. Stephen Ministers make a two-year commitment to train and serve.
+Begin by talking to one of our Stephen Leaders, and they can tell you more.
+You can contact a Stephen Leader by emailing this address: StephenMinistry@ctkcc.net Stephen Ministers make a two-year commitment to train and serve.
 More information about Stephen Ministry can be found at www.stephenministries.org.